 Why Become Centered?

 'From head to heels, you must find your center' - BKS Iyengar

 When our body is centered, all postural muscles are working harmoniously with one another; this happens when there is the perfect combination of muscle strength and flexibility.
-Pain arises either from trauma or a group of tense muscles causing an awkward pull across joints, which will, over time, create pain and poor body mechanics.
-When our mind and nervous system are centered we can focus on the here and now, we feel rational and able to remain stable and grounded in challenging times.
+Pain arises either from trauma, a group of tense muscles, or scar tissue causing an awkward pull across joints, which will, over time, create pain and poor body mechanics.
+Massage, Pilates, Yoga, and Coaching can help to center the body.